reflectivity/reflectivity.github.io/projects/simple_model.md

 Rules:

-- Entries in the `stack` are separated by the pipe symbol `|`.
-- According to the first axiom of optics, the beam enters from the left.
-I.e. the backing medium is the last entry in the `stack`.
+1. According to the first axiom of optics, the beam enters from the left.
+I.e. the backing medium is the last entry in the `*stack*.
+1. Entries in the *stack* are separated by the pipe symbol `|`.
-- Repeating substacks are marked with `<number> ( ... )`.
+1. Repeating *sub_stacks* are marked with `<number> ( ... )`.
-- Each entry has a *name* and probably an assosiated thickness.
-These are separated buy one or more spaces.
+1. Each entry has a *name* and probably an assosiated *thickness*.
+These are separated by one or more spaces.
-- The default thickness unit is `nm`.
+1. The default thickness unit is `nm`.

+These rules allow to expand the *stack* string into a YAML compliant *sequence*:

 > Examples:
 >